metral/pulumihome/Assuming-roles-with-AWS-profiles.md

 [profile pulumi-testing]
 role_arn = arn:aws:iam::086028354146:role/OrganizationAccountAccessRole
 source_profile = default

+# Each profile has to specify a region.
+One might expect `region` or
+# other settings to be inherited, but `source_profile` is only for
+# specifying credentials to assume the IAM role.
 region = us-west-2
 ```

-> Each profile has to specify a region.
-One might expect `region` or other settings to be inherited, but `source_profile` is only for specifying credentials to assume the IAM role.
+You can find an example `config` file [below](#reference-awsconfig) with roles for many Pulumi accounts.

-Now you can use that profile with the CLI:
+Now you can use that profile with the AWS CLI:

 ```
 $ aws sts get-caller-identity